 To be clear, I am just as guilty as any other guest of running right to the next rope in order to get on the premiere attractions as many times as possible.
 But one when does that, they are going to inevitably miss the detail which makes Walt Disney World the magical place it is.
 During a recent visit, looking up at the back, I gasped aloud at the stunning stallion which comprised one of the top branches of the backside of the tree.

 When one scampers on by, the many pieces which comprise this structure are utterly missed.
-To repeat — I am guilty of careening to the next rope in Asia to be able to walk on Expedition Everest several times before the crowds build; however, with the continued runaway success of Pandora, there is plenty deferment of the crowds away from other lands so that one does not need to be exactly at the rope to enjoy other Animal Kingdom attractions with some ease.
+To repeat — I am guilty of careening to the next rope in Asia to be able to walk on Expedition Everest several times before the crowds build; however, with the continued runaway success of Pandora, there is plenty of deferment of the crowds away from other lands so that one does not need to be exactly at the rope to enjoy other Animal Kingdom attractions with some ease.
 It’s Tough to be a Bug! is hosted inside of the Tree of Life, and many of these carvings and live animals can be seen as one enters or leaves the attraction.

 I highly encourage anyone looking to enjoy the details and immersion which Walt Disney World offers to arrive at Animal Kingdom about one hour prior to opening, see the still-active animals, and take the time to be amazed by the seemingly endless optical illusions which are in fact breathtaking carvings.
-Imagineers and others tired endlessly to create the Tree of Life, and Cast Members continue to dedicate themselves to the care of the absolutely beautiful animals who call this area home.
+Imagineers and others tried endlessly to create the Tree of Life, and Cast Members continue to dedicate themselves to the care of the absolutely beautiful animals who call this area home.
 The Tree of Life reminds us of one of the purposes of Animal Kingdom — that the balance of the natural world relies on all of its creatures working in tandem — and provides stunning beauty which only helps to accelerate one into the amazing experience which is Walt Disney World’s Animal Kingdom.